deven-amd/rocm_tensorflow_devops/README.md

 The branching in this repo should match the branch names in the ROCm TensorFlow fork.

-The `master` branch is the develop branch, and should contain the scripts that are common to all.
+The `main` branch is the develop branch, and should contain the scripts that are common to all.

 Scripts / changes that are associated with a particular branch in the ROCm TensorFlow fork should be created in a branch with the same name in this repo.
 So the scripts in the `develop-upstream` branch here, should be used with the TF source code in the `develop-upstream` branch in the ROCm TensforFlow, and so on.
 If you need to create a script specific to the `foo_bar` branch in the ROCm TensorFlow fork, please create a `foo_bar` branch here (assuming it does not already exist) for that script.